awestover/skyspace/robotPandaGardeners/readme.md

 The algorithm they made for this, which they call **Tree**, is an amazing example of the famous problem solving principle
-> "To solve a hard problem, first solve a simpler problem, then prove that your problem can be reduced to the simpler problem." -me (jk, not actually original)
+> "To solve a hard problem, first solve a simpler problem, then prove that your original problem can be reduced to the simpler problem." -Alek

 So first round down all the $h_i$'s to powers of $1/2$.
 But they want to preserve the summing-to-$1$ property, so it's slightly more complicated than this.